konfuzio-ai/document-validation-ui/README.md

 # **Requirements**

 The widget requires `node` and `npm`.
-It also requires a connection to the Konfuzio API version 3 (https://app.konfuzio.com/v3/swagger/) and a look at https://help.konfuzio.com/ documentation for getting aware of the app business concepts.
+It also requires a connection to the [Konfuzio API version 3](https://app.konfuzio.com/v3/swagger/) and a look at the [Documentation](https://help.konfuzio.com/) for getting aware of the app business concepts.

 # **Installation**